nazeeeef007/orbital/README.md

 ## ✨ Key Features & User Experience Highlights

-NutriTrack delivers a rich set of features designed to empower users and drive consistent engagement:
+NutriScan delivers a rich set of features designed to empower users and drive consistent engagement:

 ### 1. Intuitive Meal Logging & Detailed Macro Tracking
 * **Effortless Input:** Users can quickly log their meals, inputting details such as `recipe_text`, `calories`, `protein`, `carbs`, and `fat`.
 The process is streamlined to minimize friction, encouraging consistent tracking.